energietransitie/needforheat-software-repository-template/README.md

 * [Credits](#credits)

 ## General info
-Add more general information about the repo.
+This template was developed during the Twomes project and refined further in the Brains4Buildings and REDUCEDHEATCARB projects.
+Please use this template to create software repositories that adhere to the generic guidelines for (open) software published by the Research Group Energy Transition.
+In this section of the README, you should include general information about your repo.
 What is purpose of the code in the repo?
 Motivation?

 ## Deploying
 This section describes how you can deploy binary releases of the firmware, i.e. without changing the source code, without a development environment and without needing to compile the source code.